Kazakuri/commission.tenka.dev/content/artwork/2020-12-21-inusakahaya/index.md

 Please check back later.

 {% request() %}
-犬坂はやNice to meet you, <TODO>!
+Nice to meet you, Inusaka Haya!

-もしよかったら、I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.
+If you'd like、I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-テーマはクリスマスを祝っているの甜花ちゃんです！
+The theme is Tenka-chan celebrating Christmas!

-ちょっとエッチなサンタ衣装でプレゼントをあげています！
+She's giving me a present in a slightly lewd Santa costume!

-詳細のことが下手なので、他の詳細はお任せします。
+I'm bad at coming up with details, so I'll leave the details up to you.

 Thank you very much!
 {% end %}